 Magnesium Oxide (MgO) -- Planned Change Request

 All current documentation related to this change request is available below, in Adobe .pdf format.
-Included in these documents is both EPA and DOE's public fact sheets for MgO.
-DOE's fact sheet includes an in-depth background and history related to MgO, as well as the proposed change, rationale, and projected impact on WIPP performance.
-In conjunction, EPA's fact sheet describes how the public can submit comments and stay up-to-date on future developments on this issue.
+Included in these documents are both the EPA's and DOE's public fact sheets for MgO.
+The DOE's fact sheet includes an in-depth background and history related to MgO, as well as the proposed change, rationale, and projected impact on WIPP performance.
+In conjunction, the EPA's fact sheet describes how the public can submit comments and stay up-to-date on future developments on this issue.

 EPA WIPP Project Plan

 The EPA has created a anticipated project plan (updated February 2008) that outlines milestones and dates for some major WIPP activities through the next calendar year.
 This document, as well as a more detailed description of the items included in the project plan, are available for viewing/download below (Adobe .pdf format).
 Please note that this is only a projected schedule; therefore, any of this information is subject to change at any time.

 Idaho National Laboratory TRU waste shipments temporarily suspended

 On July 17, 2007, the EPA received written notification from the Department of Energy (DOE) that on June 26, the Advanced Mixed Waste Treatment Project (AMWTP) at Idaho National Laboratory (INL) shipped a 55-gallon drum of transuranic (TRU) waste that had not been properly characterized and certified in accordance with EPA requirements to the Waste Isolation Pilot Plant (WIPP) for disposal.
 According to the DOE notification, the drum was mistakenly added to a group of TRU waste drums, packed, and shipped to WIPP, and, subsequently, emplaced in the repository.